by Brandon Turman

 The carbon fiber D3 Mirage in red/yellow goes for $450, the composite Mirage in blue for $375, and the oh-so-rad composite Palmer in chrome for $395.
 Those prices include two visors just incase you take a spill and a nice helmet bag.

-One of our test models as already been put to good use.
-Keep an eye out for a full-featured review and our final verdict in the coming months...
+One of our test models as already been put to good use and saved the day...

 About The Reviewer